 Non-executive Chairman, Lamse S.p.A.

-Tiberto Brandolini D’Adda
+Tiberto Brandolini d’Adda

-Non-executive Board Member, Giovanni Agnelli B.V.
+Non-executive Director, Giovanni Agnelli B.V.

-Former Managing Director and CEO, Goldman Sachs International
+Non-executive Former Managing Director and CEO, Goldman Sachs International

 Chairman and CEO, EXOR